officelearn/azure-docs.sv-se/articles/azure-resource-manager/template-tutorial-create-first-template.md

 ---
 ## <a name="create-resource-group"></a>Skapa resursgrupp

-När du distribuerar en mall anger du en resurs grupp som ska innehålla resurserna.
-Innan du kör distributions kommandot skapar du resurs gruppen med antingen Azure CLI eller Azure PowerShell.
-Välj flikarna i följande kod avsnitt om du vill välja mellan Azure PowerShell och Azure CLI.
+When you deploy a template, you specify a resource group that will contain the resources.
+Before running the deployment command, create the resource group with either Azure CLI or Azure PowerShell.
+Select the tabs in the following code section to choose between Azure PowerShell and Azure CLI.
+The CLI examples in this article are written for the Bash shell.

 # <a name="powershelltabazure-powershell"></a>[PowerShell](#tab/azure-powershell)